 Kaya first appeared in Skins as Tony Stonem’s wayward sister Effy, before taking on a leading role in series three and four.
 And leaving the teen drama certainly didn’t spell the end for Kaya.
 She’s since starred as Cathy in Wuthering Heights, acted alongside Dakota Fanning and Jeremy Irvine in Now Is Good, appeared in Southcliffe and taken a leading role in Emanuel and the Truth about Fishes alongside Jessica Biel.

-More recently she’s filmed for The Maze Runner franchise (with the third film in the trilogy due out soon), the upcoming Pirates of the Caribbean sequel and action-adventure fantasy movie The King’s Daughter.
+More recently she’s filmed for The Maze Runner franchise, Pirates of the Caribbean and action-adventure fantasy movie The King’s Daughter.
 Phew!